 Upon request, faculty members who have primary responsibility for the care of a newborn infant or newly-adopted pre-school child are granted one semester of full workload relief from classroom teaching and administrative committee work, or two semesters of half relief from such duties (at full pay) per child.
 The faculty member must be the sole caregiver of the child for at least 20 hours between 8:00 a.m. and 7:00 p.m.
 Monday-Friday.
-The faculty member's responsibilities for research, student consultation, and graduate student advising remain unchanged.
-A faculty member who wants to request workload relief as a new parent should inform his or her department chair in writing, describing his/her responsibility for the care of the child; this is normally done at least three months before the start of the workload relief.
+Workload relief should not be scheduled in the same semester in which paid leave for childbearing (a.k.a. maternity leave or short-term disability leave) is taken.
+These are separate and distinct benefits for birth mothers.
+The faculty member's responsibilities for research and undergraduate and graduate student advising remain unchanged.
+A faculty member who wants to request workload relief as a new parent should inform their department chair in writing, describing their responsibility for the care of the child; this is normally done at least three months before the start of the workload relief.
 The department chair will notify the Dean of the Faculty.

 Internal Research Grants

 Members of the faculty may apply through their departments for research grants from the University Committee on Research in the Humanities and Social Sciences, or from other funds or programs in specific areas or departments.
 Information may be obtained from the department or from the Office of the Dean of the Faculty.

 Duty Assignment in Sponsored Research Programs and Projects